$3000 off saturdays | august 2023

 Guests having fun on the dance floor during a wedding at Kendall Point.

 Throughout your wedding planning, you’ll be thinking of all the things you want to do that will make your wedding day special.
-A special dance with the wedding party, the toast from the father of the bride, the grand entrance of the bride and groom to the reception, and of course, the grand exit at the end of the night.
+An alternative wedding theme unique to you and your partner, a special choreographed dance with the wedding party, the toast from the father of the bride, the grand entrance of the bride and groom to the reception, and of course, the grand exit at the end of the night.

 Creating a wedding timeline is a must if you want to achieve all of those special moments on your big day.